Art of flower arrangement

 They created various manga works for rental comic and the style of Japanese manga had established.

-In the 1960s, Japan entered high-growth era, then TV spread around country.
+In the 1960s, Japan entered high-growth era, and television spread around country.

 In this time, "Popeye" or Disney's cartoon from U.S. hit the air.